kotools/types/.github/ISSUE_TEMPLATE/deleting-declaration.md

 ---
-name: Deletion of a deprecated declaration
+name: 🔥 Declaration's removal
-about: New request for deleting a deprecated declaration.
+about: Delete a deprecated declaration.
-title: Deletion of $DECLARATION
+title: 🔥 Deletion of $DECLARATION
 labels: feature
 ---

-## Description
+## 📝 Description

 We would like to remove $DECLARATION.

 <!-- Uncomment this section if your issue depends on another one.
-## Dependencies
+## 🔗 Dependencies

 This issue is blocked by the following ones:
 - [ ] #ITEM
 -->

-## Checklist
+## ✅ Checklist

 - [ ] Remove the declaration, update the public [API binaries] and the [unreleased changelog].
 - [ ] Close this issue as completed and update tracking ones if present.